maswindo/GenAIAssistant/README.md

 We created BEMA using LLM, Langchain, and OpenAI.
 It is an interactive chatbot much like ChatGPT.
 It can also be used for the specific case of writing a resume based on a job link that the user provides.

+1. Install Python onto your system (3.12.6 reccommended and tested for).

-1. First clone the repository using git clone
+2. Clone the repository using git clone

+3. Create a .env file in the file directory with the repository that includes all your API keys.

-2. Create a python virtual environment:
+4. Create a python virtual environment in your system's terminal:

       Create a Python virtual environment for Windows